klm-lab/store/README.md

 ## Available tools and options

 * `createStore` Let you create a store by passing a slice or a group of data and actions.
+* `dispatcher` A property attached to your store that lets you dispatch actions from any file.
+* `getSnapshot` A Function attached to your store that lets you get a snapshot of your store at any time.
+* `getDataSnapshot` A Function attached to your store that lets you get a snapshot that only contain the data of your store at any time.
+* `getActions` A Function attached to your store that lets you get all actions in your store at any time.
+* `on` A Function attached to your store that lets listen to all `change` in your store.
+* `listen` A Function attached to your store that lets you listen to changes in a specific part of your store.
+* `intercept` A Function attached to your store that lets you intercept changes in your store.
-* `_A` A key that can be passed to your slice store in order to get a PURE DISPATCHER with all actions in that store.
+* `_A` A key that can be passed to your store in order to get a PURE DISPATCHER with all actions in that store.
-* `groupKey._A` A key that can be passed to your grouped store in order to get a PURE DISPATCHER with all actions in that store.
+* `groupKey._A` A key that can be passed to your grouped store in order to get a PURE DISPATCHER with all actions in that store. `groupKey` is the name of your group
-* `._D` A key that can be passed to your slice store in order to get all data in that store making it a PURE DATA CONSUMER.
+* `._D` A key that can be passed to your store in order to get all data in that store making it a PURE DATA CONSUMER.
-* `groupKey._D` A key that can be passed to your grouped store in order to get all data in that store making it a PURE DATA CONSUMER.
+* `groupKey._D` A key that can be passed to your grouped store in order to get all data in that store making it a PURE DATA CONSUMER. `groupKey` is the name of your group
 * `*` A key that can be passed to your store in order to get everything in that store.
 It is similar to passing nothing.
-You can also use it to intercept all changes in your store.
+You can also use it to intercept, or listen to all changes in your store.

 <!-- LICENSE -->